 Kostis Kourelis and David Pettegrew, “The Greek Communities of Harrisburg and Lancaster: A Study of Immigration, Residence, and Mobility in the City Beautiful Era” (pp. 66-91)

-Molly Elspas and Anna Strange, “Friends of Reform: The Correspondence of J. Horace McFarland and Mira Lloyd Dock” (pp. 122-128)
+Molly Elspas and Anna Strange, “Friends of Reform: The Correspondence of J. Horace McFarland and Mira Lloyd Dock” (pp. 122-128) with an accompanying digital collection of correspondence between reformers.

 Matthew Frederick Singer, “Bellevue Park: The Suburb Beautiful and Enduring” (pp. 136-147)